luminati-io/node-js-user-agent/README.md

 The `User-Agent` header helps determine whether a request comes from a trusted browser or automated software.

 Web scraping bots often use default or non-browser user agents, making them easy targets for anti-bot systems.
 These systems analyze the `User-Agent` header to distinguish real users from bots.
+Learn more about [user agents for web scraping](https://brightdata.com/blog/how-tos/user-agents-for-web-scraping-101).

 ## What Is the Node.js Default User Agent?